-Note that Resource-specific offers (Three-Part Supply Offer and Ancillary Service Offers) are made for the Resource and the submittal does NOT specify a Resource Node.
+Note that Resource-specific offers (Three-Part Supply Offer, Energy Bid Curve, and Ancillary Service Offers) are made for the Resource and the submittal does NOT specify a Resource Node.

-*These Generation Resource Nodes will be identified as such in the report NP4-500-SG, Day-Ahead Power System Simulator for Engineering (PSS/E) Network Operations Model and Supporting Files.
+*These Generation/CLR Resource Nodes will be identified as such in the report NP4-500-SG, Day-Ahead Power System Simulator for Engineering (PSS/E) Network Operations Model and Supporting Files.
 CRR Auctions will use the most recent report available at the time the CRR Auction model is created.

-**Generation Resource Nodes within a PUN site where constrainable Transmission Element(s) exist between the Generation Resource Node and EPS Meter will become non-biddable in CRR Auctions for CRR effective dates after December 31, 2020.
+**Generation/CLR Resource Nodes within a PUN site where constrainable Transmission Element(s) exist between the Generation/CLR Resource Node and EPS Meter will become non-biddable in CRR Auctions for CRR effective dates after December 31, 2020.